sgielis/Master-thesis/README.md

 - Filtering_indels collects all the INDELs called by SAMtools.
 This script needs to be in the same directory as the snp_indel_calling script.

 - filterSAMfile_INDEL collects INDELs from dbSNP that are present in the analyzed SAMfile.
-This file replaces the old filterSAMfile script and needs to be in the folder mentioned in the ——tooldir argument.
+This file replaces the old filterSAMfile script and needs to be in the folder mentioned in the --tooldir argument.
+Also the original filterSAMfile needs to be in this folder.

 - snpIndexBuilder_new generates an index for every INDEL and SNP.
-This file replaces the old snpINDEXBuilder script and needs to be in the folder mentioned in the ——tooldir argument.
+This file replaces the old snpINDEXBuilder script and needs to be in the folder mentioned in the --tooldir argument.

+- The original splitVCFaltRecords.pl also needs to be in the folder mentioned in the -- tooldir argument.

 In addition, the old assembly script is replaced with a new version called 'Assembly_new'.
 This script enables the insertion of SNPs and INDELs in the  transcript sequences.
 These sequences are also translated into protein sequences and stored in an SQLite table.